erickim713/DesignProject/dp4/README.md

   * Stop button should change to a resume button, in case the user accidentally clicked stop

 * Wants the visualization of the exact path
+  * Have more frequent GPS readings and then connect-the-dots

 * Confusion about how the photos will be taken and gets added to the photo section
   * Photo syncing with album?
   * Alarm the user to take photos (every 1 hour?
 2 hours? depending on user settings)

 * Asking for permission for the gps access as the starting page is not necessary.
-It should be shown when the user starts recording ofr the first time or when the user's setting to the permission is int "not allowed" state.
+It should be shown when the user starts recording for the first time or when the user's setting to the permission is int "not allowed" state.

 -----------
 ### **Paper vs Digital**